-- Slit-lamp examination (a microscope device used to examine the eye) shows very fine, vertical, faint stress lines in the cornea (Vogt lines), Fleishers ring, which is a yellow-brown ring of iron pigment seen at the base of the cone beneath the epithelium in approximately 50 per cent of patients and visible corneal nerves.
+- Slit-lamp examination (a microscope device used to examine the eye) shows very fine, vertical, faint stress lines in the cornea (Vogt lines), Fleischer's ring (which is a yellow-brown ring of iron pigment seen at the base of the cone beneath the epithelium in approximately 50 per cent of patients) and visible corneal nerves.

 - Corneal topography is the most sensitive method for detecting very early keratoconus by identifying subtle, inferior corneal steepening.
-Corneal topography is a method by which a computer is used to analyze a video picture of the reflection of a series of rings of light projected onto the surface of the eye to make a detailed map of the surface of the cornea based on the position of the rings.
+Corneal topography is a method by which a computer is used to analyse a video picture of the reflection of a series of rings of light, projected onto the surface of the eye, to make a detailed map of the surface of the cornea based on the position of the rings.